orionc123/Baconator/README.md

 ## Note: Known Bug
 I'm currently unable to find a solution to to my java.lang.OutOfMemoryError when reading the entire database.
-I'm not sure how to significantly cut down on the runtime & memory footprint without deviating from the HashMap idea in order to find adjacent vertices (input data as 1 actor + collection of movies vs. 1 movie & collection of actors).
+I'm not sure how to significantly cut down on the runtime & memory footprint without deviating from the HashMap implementation in order to find adjacent vertices (input data as 1 actor + collection of movies vs. 1 movie & collection of actors).
 I've used only the first 500k entries in each file to make the program functional.
-I'd love some input on how to resolve this issue.
+I'd appreciate some input on how to resolve this issue.